It’s easy to open a Texas Tuition Promise Fund account. And, the sooner you start, the more affordable a college education can be.

 The current Tuition UnitsTuition Units

 Tuition Units are the unit of measure used to purchase prepaid tuition.
 Generally, one unit represents one percent of the cost of tuition and required fees for 30 semester hours at the school that most closely matches the unit’s pricing structure. price is valid for this period for anyone with an established account.
-See the current pricing schedule here.
+See the current Pricing Schedule and Redemption Guide here.

 |5/1||Initial Payment Due Date|